DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 "But I tested poorly.
 At sixteen.
 They said I didn't have enough potential."

 *They tested your natural capacity.
 Raw potential.
-But inflection is not only about power—it's about precision, alignment, quality.
+But inflection is not only about powerâ€”it's about precision, alignment, quality.
 With my assistance, your natural permeability becomes an asset.
 Your stability allows complex patterns.
 You are not powerful.
 But you can be precise.*

 Jason set down his mug.
 "Precision over power."